The structure of arbitrary Conze-Lesigne systems: Conclusion of the argument

 for $Z \times K$-almost every $(z,k)$.
 Testing this against functions of the form $f(z,k) = e(\chi(z))$ for characters $\chi \in \hat Z$, we conclude that $u$ vanishes; testing against functions of the form $f(z,k) = e(\xi(k))$ for characters $\xi \in \hat K$ we conclude that $F$ vanishes almost everywhere, giving the claim.
 Thus we can identify $G$ with a subgroup of the unitary group on $L^2(\mathrm{X})$, by identifying each $(u,F) \in G$ with the Koopman operator defined in $L^2(\mathrm{X})$ by the usual formula

 for $f \in L^2(\mathrm{X})$) (note that this is well-defined as a unitary map on $L^2(\mathrm{X})$ that does not depend on the choice of representatives for $F$ or $f$).

-Note that if $k \in K$, then $(0,k)$ obeys the Conze--Lesigne equation \eqref{cle}, and hence the group is a central subgroup of $G$.
+By identifying $k\in K$ with the constant function $z\mapsto k$, we see that $(0,k)$ obeys the Conze--Lesigne equation \eqref{cle}, and hence the group is a central subgroup of $G$.
 We also claim that $G_2$ contains $[G,G]$.
 Indeed, if $(u,F), (u', F') \in G$, then a brief calculation shows that

 where $\tilde F \coloneqq (\partial_{V_{u'}} F - \partial_{V_u} F') \circ V_{-u-u'}$.
 Differentiating the formula for $\tilde F$ using \eqref{cle} we see that $d\tilde F = 0$, and hence by ergodicity $\tilde F = k$ for some $k \in K$, giving the required inclusion.
 In particular, $G$ is nilpotent with nilpotency class at most two.
 From the Conze--Lesigne equation we see that the projection map $(u,F) \mapsto u$ is a surjective homomorphism from $G$ to $Z$ with kernel $H \coloneqq \{ (u,F) \in G: u = 0\}$ (which is clearly an abelian group containing $G_2$ as a subgroup), thus we have the short exact sequence